Version 4.4, 1 February 2023

 - an appropriate device, operating system and browser that meet our minimum requirements found on our help and support page.

-- if you wish to use the Native Version, downloading it from either Google Play or Apple's App Store (subject to their terms and conditions).
+- for the NHS App, downloading it from either Google Play or Apple's App Store (subject to their terms and conditions).

-- using your own virus protection software (and regularly updating it) when accessing and using the NHS App.
+- using your own virus protection software (and regularly updating it) when accessing and using your NHS account.

 4.2.
-The NHS App is only intended to be used by you.
+Your NHS account is only intended to be used by you.
 If you permit any other person to use your account, you:

 - do so entirely at your own risk